aroder/IframeActivityMonitor/README.md

 	}, false);

-start tracking
+Start tracking.
+Any time the cursor is positioned over any iframe in the page, tracking will start.
+When to cursor moves the mouse out of the iframe, the tracking stops.
+As long as the cursor remains in the iframe, IframeActivityMonitor will check the cursor position on an interval, defined by `trackingInterval`.
+If the cursor position has changed, IframeActivityMonitor will dispatch the `mousePositionChanged` event.

 	monitor.start();

-if ever necessary, you can stop tracking
+If ever necessary, you can stop tracking

 	monitor.stop();

-Alternatively, you can call the constructor with an arguments object
+Alternatively, you can call the constructor with an arguments object.
+The default settings will dispatch the `mousePositionChanged` every 1000 milliseconds, which could be way to frequent for your needs.

 	var myMonitor = new IframeActivityMonitor({ trackingInterval: 30000 });